Research

 - Improving the health of Aboriginal and Torres Strait Islander peoples.

-- Understand the unique characteristics of communities across the Three Rivers footprint to critically reflect on key assumptions and concepts informing strategies and policies to improve rural health.
+- Understand the unique characteristics of communities across our footprint to critically reflect on key assumptions and concepts informing strategies and policies to improve rural health.

 - Facilitate processes of research co-design involving our diverse stakeholders in conducting research that addresses complex real-world rural health issues.